 As a speaker, I have shared my stories with audiences at numerous educational institutions, social and philanthropic organizations, and historical societies throughout Florida.
 I enjoy speaking about Florida’s rich history, and never miss an opportunity to talk with students about writing, and the excitement of discovering a good story.

 I have also been a guest on NPR (National Public Radio and TV) many times, and a guest lecturer with the Life Long Learning Society at Florida Atlantic University in Boca Raton, Florida.

 Because of my book Run the Rum In, I had the privilege of participating in two documentaries depicting South Florida during the Prohibition era.
 I was associate producer and on-camera speaker in WLRN’s documentary “Prohibition and the South Florida Connection” that premiered November 2011 and is still running on PBS channels.
-And, I participated in a series entitled “Gangsters” for the National Geographic Channel.
+In 2012 it was nominated for a Suncoast Emmy Award.
+I also participated in a series entitled “Gangsters” for the National Geographic Channel.

 Now Available for Purchase!

 Adam was on his bike headed toward the beach in Boca Raton, Florida, to look for treasures washed up by the waves.
 Instead he bumped into Phillip, a man who enchanted him with tales of adventures growing up on the same beach during World War II.
 He told Adam of German spies taking up residence in an unoccupied house, of being caught by miltary police at the secret army post, of a giant alligator being delivered to City Hall, and of the hunt for a monstrous “devil-fish.”